florapdx/toolkit-content-slider/README.md

 }
 ```

 There's a css file that contains some helpful styles for working w/iframes, images, and fix for mobile browsers that don't contain flexbox support w/o prefixing.
+There are additional hints in this css file for troubleshooting IE issues around flexbox and the height of slider content (TLDR - you may need to add height overrides for IE).

 ## Props